Here are 23 Brain Hacks that will dramatically improve your life:

 - You are pregnant or breastfeeding

-Researchers say that solving crosswords doesn’t really help with overall cognition and memory.
-They’re fun but if you want to boost your brain, solve real-world problems.
+Researchers say that solving crosswords doesn’t really help overall cognition and memory.
+They’re fun but solve real-world problems if you want to boost your brain.

 For example, instead of writing your grocery list, try to memorize it.

-One the other hand, when you fail, you don’t get the dopamine.
+On the other hand, you don’t get the dopamine when you fail.

-Despite what the gurus say, you learn more from success than from failure.
+Despite what the gurus say, you learn more from success than failure.

-In a study, monkeys (which have brains similar to ours) were trained on a two-choice visual strike.
+In a study, monkeys (brains similar to ours) were trained on a two-choice visual strike.